Skip to content

 Contracts run inside a sandboxed Wasmtime instance with no access to:

-The only I/O available is through the host functions defined in the WIT ABI.
-See WIT ABI Reference for the full list.
+The only I/O available is through the host functions defined in the WIT.
+See WIT Reference for the full list.

 Actor model